AMWA-TV/info-006/docs/Device implementation tutorial.md

 As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#propertychanged-event) specification all control classes must inherit from `NcObject` which specifies the `PropertyChanged` event.

 This means any properties in any control class can be subscribed to in order to receive change notifications.
-Subscriptions are handled by the [Subscription manager](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Managers.html#subscription-manager).

-A device is expected to allow controllers to [Subscribe](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Subscribing_to_events.html) to object ids it is interested in by correctly handling commands sent to the `Subscription manager`.
+A device is expected to allow controllers to [Subscribe](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Subscribing_to_events.html) to object ids it is interested in by correctly handling `Subscription` messages and sending back `SubscriptionResponse` messages as specified in [NMOS IS-12](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Protocol_messaging.html).

 A device is also expected to use the underlying WebSocket control protocol context and the subscriptions received in order to determine when a notification message needs to be sent to a controller.